-The continued growth of investment in renewable energy is causing an unprecedented creation of jobs in the sector.
-In fact, according to renewable energy job creation statistics, 11 million people around the world were employed in this sector as of 2018.
-This growth in employment is helping governments address a fundamental economic problem that plagues developed and developing countries alike.
+The growth of investment in renewable energy causes an unprecedented creation of jobs in the sector.
+This rising employment helps governments address a basic economic problem that both developed and developing countries have.

-We should point out that the growth of employment in the renewable energy sector is exceeding the predictions of many professionals in the sector.
-That’s why we decided to bring you all the facts and figures about the employment generation capacity of this industry.
+That’s why we’ll bring you all the facts and figures about the employment generation capacity in this industry.

 Renewable Energy Employment Statistics (Editor’s Choice)

 - Men hold 68% of clean energy jobs.

 - China has the most wind energy jobs in the world (44%).

 - The average annual salary of solar panel installers is around $46,470.

 - Renewables account for 28% of electricity generated around the world.

 - 1.15 million people are employed in the wind industry worldwide.